Bug #1848

 To see if the units are right you may sum over all bins as follows:

-#7 Updated by Tiziani Domenico over 7 years ago
+in your file?#7 Updated by Tiziani Domenico about 8 years ago

 You can find the result in the attachment.
 The problem still occurs with this file.